Computational Engineering – Bridging the gap between the disciplines

 Thanks to the comprehensive and well-rounded education, graduates of our program are exceptionally well-prepared for the demands of both research and industry.
 They are equipped to tackle complex technical challenges, develop innovative solutions, and integrate successfully into interdisciplinary teams.
 The combination of diverse areas of knowledge opens up a wide range of career opportunities in various high-tech sectors worldwide.

-Category: Allgemein, Bachelor, FSI, News, Recommended Event, Students
+Category: Allgemein, News, Students

 Computer simulation is essential for success in international competition, because experiments are often too expensive, too slow, too dangerous, too expensive or even impossible.
 In modern research and development in science and industry, therefore modelling, simulation and visualization with the he...